ignite/cli/docs/guide/hello.md

 In the previous chapter you've learned how to install [Starport](https://github.com/ignite-hq/cli), the tool that offers everything you need to build, test, and launch your blockchain with a decentralized worldwide community.

-This series of tutorials is based on a specific version of Starport, so to install Starport v0.18.0 use the following command:
+This series of tutorials is based on a specific version of Starport, so to install Ignite CLI v0.18.0 use the following command:

 ```bash
 curl https://get.starport.network/starport@v0.18.0! | bash
 ```

-Starport comes with a number of scaffolding commands that are designed to make development easier by creating everything that's required to start working on a particular task.
+Ignite CLI comes with a number of scaffolding commands that are designed to make development easier by creating everything that's required to start working on a particular task.

 One of these tasks is a foundation of a fresh Cosmos SDK blockchain so that you don't have to write it yourself.
 To build your blockchain foundation, use the `starport scaffold chain` command.